padogrid/bundle-none-app-simulator/README.md

 # Data Feed Simulator

-This bundle includes a data feed simulator for generating continous numerical data for MQTT and Hazelcast.
+This bundle includes a data feed simulator for generating continous numerical data for MQTT, GemFire/Geode, and Hazelcast.

 ## Installing Bundle